aishwaryagaikwad21/Rock-paper-scissor/README.md

  - There are 50 rounds in the game.
 Values for stone, scissor and paper are considered as 7,8,9 respectively for computing.
 Values are generated randomly.

- - Score of each round is displayed in javascript console.
+ - Score of each round is displayed in console.
 Final score and score per player to player basis is also printed in console.

+## Installation
+- npm install
+- npm start